detronetdip/studio_website/README.md

 ```
 git clone https://github.com/dazal-32/studio_website
 ```
-After cloning impord .sql file in your data base and start what ever you wanna do.
+After cloning import .sql file in your database and start whatever you wanna do.